isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 Watch a [video walk-through on using Dynamic Media Classic Desktop App](https://docs.adobe.com/content/help/en/experience-manager-learn/assets/dynamic-media/dynamic-media-classic-desktop-application.html) (Length: 2 minutes 36 seconds).

-## Known limitations in Dynamic Media Classic
+## Known limitations in Dynamic Media Classic 20.20.1 (fixed in 20.20.2)

 **_Applies to Windows only &ndash; Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.